tapyu/python-lessons/README.md

 └── README.md
 ```

+## The `__init__.py` file

+- Each Python package (directory) contains a special `__init__.py` file (which can be empty) to indicate that this directory should be treated as a package.
 - The `__init__.py` file in a Python package serves as the initialization code for the package, and it is executed when the package is imported, that is, `import pyproject`.
 The main purpose of this file is to set up the package and expose specific functionalities or symbols to the external world when the package is imported.
 It servers as a the "package's API".

+## The `__main__.py` file

+- `__main__.py` allows you to define a main entry point for your Python package when it is run as a module, that is, `python -m pyproject`.
+This command works only if:
+    1. The file `pyproject/__main__.py` exists.
+    2. You are in the parent directory of `pyproject` or if the path to `pyproject` is searchable by `python`.
-- `__main__.py` allows you to define a main entry point for your Python package when it is run as a module.
-You can run `python -m pyproject` only if you have `pyproject/__main__.py`.
-It provides a way to structure your package for script execution, defining behaviors specific to running the package from the command line.
-The `__init__.py` file is executed first, and then the `__main__.py` file is executed, but the scope of variables in the `__init__.py` file is separate from the scope of variables in the `__main__.py` file.
+-  It provides a way to structure your package for script execution, defining behaviors specific to running the package from the command line.

-## Package vs. Module

-- A module is a single Python file containing Python code.
-It serves as a way to organize Python code, allowing you to encapsulate related functionality into a single file.
-Modules can define functions, classes, and variables, which can be used by other modules or scripts.
+# Python modules

+- In contrast to creating Python packages, you can create a single Python file, that is, a Python module.

 Example of a simple module (see `my_module.py`):
 ```py